Ways to Develop Fine and Gross Motor Skills in Children

 * Drawing a triangle with help from a model

-* Cutting out a drawn circle from paper with scissors
+* Cutting a drawn circle on paper with scissors

 * Tying shoelaces